 Sometimes it can be difficult to find French movies online, but happily, there’s a whole array of recent movies in French on Netflix this autumn!

-Watching French movies with English subtitles can be an excellent way to get to grips with French language and culture.
-What’s more, there’s nothing like a French movie to inspire you to travel.
+Watching a French movie with English subtitles can be an excellent way to get to grips with French language and culture.
+What’s more, there’s nothing like watching a movie to inspire you to travel.

 Whether it’s the dreamy shots of the French countryside, hilarious social comedies, romantic tales of love in Paris, or exhilarating action films, these films are sure to get you dreaming of your next trip to France!

 You’ll find a wide range of French movies on Netflix, with something to suit every taste and mood.
 To give you some ideas, I’ve put together a list of the best French films on Netflix this autumn.
 Simply sit back, relax, and enjoy!